Australian Joint Stock Bank Building, Townsville: Description

-The Bank building, located on the northern side of Flinders Street at the base of Melton Hill, is a two-storeyed rendered masonry building with a hipped corrugated iron roof concealed behind a symmetrical classical facade.
+The Bank building, located on the northern side of Flinders Street at the base of Melton Hill, is a two-storey rendered masonry building with a hipped corrugated iron roof concealed behind a symmetrical classical facade.
 The building is set back from the site's side boundaries with a service lane on the eastern side and a walkway on the western.

 The facade, consisting of loggias to both floors, is divided into five bays.
 The ground floor has Tuscan Order columns and pilasters supporting an entablature with a deep cornice, and the first floor has Corinthian columns and pilasters surmounted by arches with entablature, deep cornice and balustrade above, all of which return the depth of the loggia.
 The centre entrance bay projects on both floors, and is surmounted by a pediment.
 The words AUSTRALIAN BANK OF COMMERCE LTD can be seen in relief along the first floor frieze.
 The ground floor has double timber central entrance doors, with arched sash windows to either side which have been painted out and covered with steel grilles.
 The first floor has five sets of French doors with fanlights and both floors have rendered balustrades.

 The first floor residence is accessed via the western side walkway to an internal staircase with turned timber balustrade.
 The first floor, consisting of rooms along the loggia with a passage behind, has sash windows to the rear with a bathroom at the western end.
 A kitchenette has been added above the staircase and is accessed from the loggia.

 The ground floor is accessed via a central foyer with painted double timber doors, with etched glass panels and sidelights with a timber pedimented surround, which leads into the nightclub space.
 This space has a much higher coffered plaster ceiling, the central section of which is raised and blacked-out with a lighting grid below.
 Above this is a clerestory, possibly with a domed vault.
 A western side verandah has been enclosed for a seating area and the rear of the building has single-storeyed concrete block staff amenities.

 The ground floor interior, with a lurid colour scheme, has a sunken centre dancefloor.
 A disc jockey booth has been added to the eastern side, toilets inserted to the west of the foyer and a bar to the east.